 3. Every architect has a blueprint.
 It’s non negotiable.
 If they don’t have one they would never be able to get the workers on the same page.
 With no plan/direction nothing would get accomplished.

 These examples highlight what a plan does for us:

 Saves time, increases efficiency, and achieves the desired result

 Allows you to input resources where you otherwise wouldn’t be able to.
 With a plan you can insert different people with different skills into the project and they will know what to do because of the plan.

-If you don’t quit, you’ll be successful at some point, but will that be in 10 years or 1?
+If you don’t quit, you’ll be successful at some point, but will that be in ten years or one?
 If you have a written plan you will become successful much faster.

 It’s important to remember a plan is evolving.
 There will be detours, but that’s okay.
 Just shift your plan with it.
 The plan is the starting point and you can always go back and adjust it.

 “Begin with the end in mind”

 It’s all great on paper, but without action it won’t get anywhere.
 Take the time to establish your goal and create a plan.